dtxiong/rapid-prototyping/week8/week8.md

-# Week 7
+# Week 8

 ## [Home](https://dtxiong.github.io/rapid-prototyping/)

-Worked with Pablo.
-He will help.
-We will try to create a fiberglass layup composite of the mylar parabolic mirror, like this video:
+On Monday, I worked with Pablo from the systems team.
+He helped provide dimensions for how large the primary/secondary mirror should be.
+We are now leaning towards trying to create a fiberglass layup composite of the mylar parabolic mirror, like this video:

 PVC plate - smooth,